Altobelli Memorial: Beloved, the community remembers the Altobelli family during the public memorial service held at Angel Stadium - Go Tech Daily

-ANAHEIM, California (KABC) – Loved ones and the community will gather on Monday at Angel Stadium to remember the lives of three family members who died in the helicopter crash that killed Kobe Bryant.
+ANAHEIM, Calif.
+(KABC) – Loved ones and the community gathered on Monday at Angel Stadium to remember the lives of three family members who died in the helicopter crash that killed Kobe Bryant.

-The memorial for John Altobelli, 56, his wife Keri, 46, and daughter Alyssa, 14, is scheduled to begin at 4 p.m. and is open to the public.
-Stadium doors open at 3 p.m.
+The memorial to John Altobelli, 56, his wife Keri, 46, and his daughter Alyssa, 14, was open to the public.
+Friends and family spoke and a video tribute was broadcast.

 The three died when the helicopter they were on crashed in Calabasas just over two weeks ago.
 Nine people, including Bryant and his 13-year-old daughter Gianna, were killed.